mcconkiee/EMHint/README.md

 ## Overview

 **EMHint** is an iOS class group that easily adds a spotlight-like effect to a view.
 The protocols of EMHintDelegate allow users to override many of the default actions.
+Great for quick "how to" or tutorials in your app.